Code and Consequences: The Legal Realities of Hacking in the Digital Age

 2.1 Key legislation governing hacking activities

 Various laws have been enacted to combat cybercrime.
-In the United States, the Computer Fraud and Abuse Act (CFAA) is a cornerstone of cybercrime legislation.
+The Computer Fraud and Abuse Act (CFAA) is a cornerstone of cybercrime legislation in the United States.
 Other countries have similar laws.
-I find it interesting how these laws often struggle to keep up with rapidly advancing technology.
+Interestingly, these laws often struggle to keep up with rapidly advancing technology.

 2.2 International cybercrime treaties and agreements

-Cybercrime doesn’t respect national borders, which is why international cooperation is crucial.
+Cybercrime doesn’t respect national borders, so international cooperation is crucial.
 The Budapest Convention on Cybercrime is one example of countries working together.
-However, I think the effectiveness of these agreements is sometimes limited by political differences and varying legal systems.
+However, I think political differences and varying legal systems sometimes limit the effectiveness of these agreements.

 2.3 Differences in cybercrime laws across jurisdictions